Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 ### Auxiliary modules

-In addition to the stadard set of modules employed by SPFx 1.18 with React base, the project includes references to the following additional libraries:
+In addition to the standard set of modules employed by SPFx 1.18 with React base, the project includes references to the following additional libraries:

 - @fluentui/react: Provided by Microsoft for building a richer UI experience.
 - @microsoft/fetch-event-source: Used to implement Consecutive Event Streaming.
 It is used only when the web part setting **Event streaming** is enabled (default).